caoimghgin/genome-palette-generator/README.md

 # The Genome Color Tool
 ### A Universal Color Tool for Design Systems

 White-labeling Design Systems for multiple brands with WCAG Color Contrast is a tedious and manual task.
 Despite many Color Tools available, nothing quite seems to fit the bill.
-The Genome Color Tool easily normalizes multiple color systems in an organization to a single standard.
+The Genome Color Tool helps users easily normalize multiple color systems in an organization into a single standard.

 ## Get Started